vvladyslav-dev/DocPilot/README.md

 Upload several PDF documents (invoices, receipts, contracts, etc.), specify which fields you want extracted or any filters to apply (e.g., date range, totals > 1000) in the prompt, run the parser, and download the cleaned results as CSV or XLSX.

+DocPilot also supports scans and can process low-quality documents.

 ## Use cases

 Below are several practical scenarios that demonstrate the capabilities of the application and show how it can be used in real-world tasks.